kristsk/k5z-lang/docs/HowItWorks.md

 until guess == secret_number

-ShowMessage "Number guessed in " guess_count " attempts."
+ShowMessage("Number guessed in " guess_count " attempts.")
 ```

 This is pretty straight-forward - a single loop with exit condition and some checks inside.

 Now consider how would one go about and implement this on server side, with PHP.
 If done ad-hoc, it would be one file,
 with one big switch and some query parameter parsing determine correct state.
-The control flow will be quite different
+The actual control flow will be quite different
-from what is seen in pseudo-code.
-Tha argument a-la "oh, this should not be done in server side" for now is not
+from what is shown in the pseudo-code above.
+Tha argument a-la "oh, this should not be done in server side at all" for now is not
 considered to be relevant.

 Now, if we go and see file [`k5z/Applications/Guess/Guess.k5z`](./k5z/Applications/Guess/Guess.k5z), and compare that to